Procedures

-The eyes reflect our emotions and can make us look happy, sad or angry.
-However, when you begin to appear tired, sad or worried even when you are not, you may have to blame the aging process rather than your emotions.
 Changes to the delicate skin around the eye area lead to significant drooping above the eye, even as early as our 30s.
 You might also see changes beneath the eye, as loose skin in this area can lead to puffiness that exacerbates your weary appearance.
 The lower lids are subject to numerous factors besides aging, including heredity.
-So, if your parents had issues with eye bags, you are more likely to as well.
+So, if your parents had eye bag issues, you are also more likely to.

 How the Eyes Age